hynek/structlog/docs/standard-library.rst

 :func:`~structlog.stdlib.filter_by_level`:
    Checks the log entry's log level against the configuration of standard library's logging.
    Log entries below the threshold get silently dropped.
-   Put it at the beginning of your processing chain to avoid expensive operations happen in the first place.
+   Put it at the beginning of your processing chain to avoid expensive operations from happening in the first place.

 :func:`~structlog.stdlib.add_logger_name`:
    Adds the name of the logger to the event dictionary under the key ``logger``.